lucawellmeier/blogctl/README.md

 octoblog [ARGUMENTS]
 ```

-Next, create a directory which shall contain the blog and run:
+Next, create a directory which shall contain the blog data and config and run:
 ```
 mkdir myblog
 cd myblog
 octoblog init <REMOTE URL>
 ```
-`<REMOTE URL>` is the URL of the GitHub repository (should be ending in `.git`)
+`<REMOTE URL>` is the URL of the GitHub repository (should be ending in `.git`).
-This will create the basic file structure containing an example article page and the
+This will create the basic file structure containing an articles and pages and the
 default theme.

 If you want to restore an existing *octoblog* run `octoblog clone <REMOTE URL>`.

 Finally, Open `config.json` in a text editor and correct the field `url` by inserting your
 GitHub username.
 *octoblog* is now set up and you are ready to spread your word.

 ## Usage